gitaware/cloudaware-wordpress-security-audit/cloudaware-security-audit/readme.txt

 Install the plugin via the Wordpress "Plugins" menu in Wordpress and then activate using the blue "Activate" button.
+You can add a new user with restrictive role to your Wordpress installation from within the plugin settings page by clicking on a button.

 == Frequently Asked Questions ==